-Springtails are small creepy-crawlies that live up to their name and can jump very high and far compared to their body size.
+Springtails are the perfect inhabitants for a terrarium, as they are small, easy to care for and very easy to get.
 But what actually is a springtail, biologically speaking?
-Today we'll take a close look at what springtails are, where their natural habitat is, what food they like best, and how you can breed them yourself for your closed terrarium.
+Today we'll take a close look at what springtails are, where their natural habitat is, what food they like best, and how you can breed them yourself for your forever terrarium.

 Affiliate note: I receive a small commission for some of the products linked in this article, if you buy them through my links.
 This won't cost you any more than usual!
 I recommend all of these products based on my honest opinion and not because of the commission I receive.
 As an Amazon Affiliate I earn through qualified sales.
 For more information, please read this affiliate note.

 If you already know a lot about springtails and just want to have some, you've come to the right place.
 On Amazon you can buy springtails.
 Similar to a pet store, this gives you a small plastic container.
 This is filled with soil that is just teeming with springtails.
 You can either put them all directly into your closed terrarium, or use the container for breeding.
 Read more about this below.

 Springtails (Collembola) are small crawling animals with exactly six legs.
 This makes them very similar to insects, but they are not insects themselves.
 Instead, they belong to the so-called Entognatha.